Mykunia/NoteList/README.md

 - Deleting notes
 - Pagination of the note list

+Navigate to the *frontend* directory using **cd frontend**

-Install all depencensis with npm install.
+Install all depencensis with **npm install**.

-Open the Frontend directory and initiate the application using the command ng serve and visit http://localhost:4200/.
+Open the *frontend* directory and initiate the application using the command **ng serve** and visit http://localhost:4200/.

-The public server for the website is located at: https://notelist-task1.web.app
+The public server for the website is located at: https://notelist-task1.web.app.